How to Prepare for Your First Year of Teaching (When You Can’t Get into the School)

 The first thing I recommend you do is to reach out to your grade level team and start asking questions about what curriculum is provided for your grade level so you will have a better idea of curriculum you may want to invest in.

 Don’t wait to connect with your grade level team, even it’s through Zoom during these crazy times of social distancing, and start building relationships BEFORE the busy back-to-school rush starts.
-Again, I get into more detail about the specific questions you’ll want to ask not just your grade level team, but also your administration, when you join my FREE 7-Day Challenge, but it’s way too much information to go into detail about here.

 Choose your Perfect Teacher Planner.